Emily Fields: Critical

 Drusilla Moorhouse of E!
 Online writes that the character has "transformed from a confused girl to a badass babe".
 The Florida Family Association has condemned the character for her sexuality, and General Mills has subsequently pulled their advertising.
 However, GM denied that they did so over the character's sexual identity.
 The character debuted on After Ellen's Hot 100 at number seven.
+The role, for many folks, made a huge impact on the LGBTQ community and opened up many conversations for the time.